-Creating a cluster with a Fargate Linux task using the Amazon CLI - Amazon Elastic Container Service
+Creating an Amazon ECS Linux task for the Fargate launch type with the Amazon CLI - Amazon Elastic Container Service

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).